As of May 2020, there have been five reported outbreaks of ToBRFV in commercial tomato production sites in England.

 Workers should use disposable clothing, such as a disposable over-suit and shoe covers, to minimise introduction and spread of the pathogen.
 These should be put on when entering a glasshouse and should be disposed off on leaving the glasshouse and not reused.
 If this is not feasible for full-time staff, then they should be issued clothing to wear only in the glasshouse which is then regularly laundered at high temperature.
 Growers could use clothing in different colours to denote workers from different parts of the site to prevent cross contamination.

 Equipment and tools which come into contact with an infected plant can act as a source of virus for onward transmission.
 Equipment such as picking carts, sprayers, and hand tools (e.g. pruning knives) should all be cleaned and disinfected routinely.
 Tools should ideally be disinfected during pruning activities between individual plants.
 Equipment should be cleaned and disinfected at least between crops.
+The virus on plastic trays can be destroyed by heat treatment (e.g. steam sterilisation) for five minutes at 90°C. Treatment at 70°C for five minutes appears to be ineffective.

 In the event of an outbreak